 All Research Grants, Early Career Research Grants, Honours Scholarships, Masters Scholarships and PhD Scholarship Support Grants must be administered by an appropriate Australian host institution.
-Overseas institutions are not eligible, they can, however, partner with an Australian institution through Joint Investigators or other collaborators on the application, or through cofunding contributions.
+Overseas institutions are not eligible, but they can partner with an Australian institution through Joint Investigators or other collaborators on the application, or through co-funding contributions.

 Applications must include the contact details of the Research Grants Officer or equivalent, for example, Grants Administrator, from the host institution.
-The host institution contact will be the primary contact for the Community Grants Hub and will be responsible for submitting the application on behalf of the host institution and the Principal Investigator.
+The host institution contact will be the primary contact for the Community Grants Hub and will be responsible for submitting the application on behalf of the host institution and the principal investigator.